ChorusOne/solanity/README.md

 ```

 This should generate the libraries:
-* libcuda-crypt.a - ed25519 verify (used by leaders) and chacha (used by validators) cuda implementations
+* libcuda-crypt.so - ed25519 verify (used by leaders) and chacha (used by validators) cuda implementations
-* libcpu-crypt.a - CPU chacha encryption implementation, used by replicators (storage miners)
-* libJerasure.so, libgf\_complete.so - CPU erasure code library used for coding blob send

 Copy libraries to the main Solana repo:
 ```bash